By: Terry Simpson

 While most everyone in Monroe County knew when the first day of school was — focused and ready to start their day, one local resident was a little bewildered this morning.

-Red Jones, AKA “Mail dog,” a canine resident of White St., in Tompkinsville, lives with his family Josh, Elizabeth, Austin and Tucker Jones, watched as his charges got onto the big yellow bus and drove away, something he had not witnessed in a few months.
+Red Jones, AKA “Mail dog,” a canine resident of White St., in Tompkinsville, who lives with his family Josh, Elizabeth, Austin and Tucker Jones, watched as his charges got onto the big yellow bus and drove away, something he had not witnessed in a few months.

 Bewildered at the loss of all the neighborhood kids and playmates, Red chased after it for a bit and then stood around looking each way as if trying to decide on his next move.